valentingol/docstripy/README.md

 # Docstripy - Convert any docstring to any format docstring

-Transform your python docstrings with the format you want :sparkles:
+Transform your python docstrings to the format you want :sparkles:

 Support Nympydoc, Google and ReStructuredText as output styles.
 The input style should be either Numpy, Google, ReST or even a mix of both.